Drewisatlas/mixsynth-front/README.md

 navigation and urls

-Waveforms can be filtered
+DB management
+- creating an account adds a new user to the database search functionality
+-users can save a synth they created
+-users can edit

 synths can have effects

 Stretch features

 Users can create an account

-- creating an account adds a new user to the database search functionality search is ranked by synths that have the most likes. mixing more than one synthesizer multiple octaves
+search is ranked by synths that have the most likes. mixing more than one synthesizer multiple octaves